Democracy and Governance Studies

 Democracy and Governance Studies encompasses the GAGE scholars, Colloquia Series, the Miller Center National Fellowship, and the Journal of Security Studies.
 It examines the intersection and historical roots of contemporary American foreign policy and domestic politics.
 This groundbreaking initiative integrates the American Political Development and America in the World programs.

 Democracy and Governance Studies regularly holds colloquia, panels, and conferences to address special topics or showcase scholarly research.
 Downloadable video and audio from all events is available through the Miller Center event archive.

-Organized by Gary W. Gallagher, renowned U.Va. history professor and Miller Center senior faculty associate, the inaugural 2013-2014 Historical Presidency series will examine executive leadership during a particularly calamitous period in our nation’s history.
+The Miller Center is pleased to announce the 2013-14 Historical Presidency Series, “The American Presidency and the Crises of the Nineteenth Century.”
+Organized by Gary W. Gallagher, renowned UVA history professor and Miller Center senior faculty associate, the inaugural season will examine executive leadership during a particularly calamitous period in our nation’s history.
+More →